teddybear082/CrueltySquadVR-Modloader/README.md

 If you are using WMR, set your OpenXR runtime to SteamVR NOT WMR in the SteamVR settings.
 Otherwise the game will appear on the screen but not your headset.

+Check out the wiki page for more FAQs and stuff: https://github.com/teddybear082/CrueltySquadVR-Modloader/wiki

 ## Install the loader

 1. ~~Download the v0.1-VR-beta release in this repo.
 Link here: https://github.com/teddybear082/CrueltySquadVR-Modloader/releases/tag/v.1.0-beta-CrueltySquadVR-mod